evraz-org/EVRAZ-crypto-wallet/README.md

 6. google-services.json -> This file stores the info when connecting firebase

  ### Product info
-#### EVRAZ Crypto Wallet is an mobile app for EVRAZ at BitShares blockchain for Android devices.
+#### EVRAZ Crypto Wallet is a mobile app at BitShares blockchain for Android devices.
 The main features are:

 * **Wallet:**
 1. Check your balance